About

 February brought great celebration with our groundbreaking ceremony of our fourth foster home, the Travis Tringas Home.

 The Ty Pennington foster home rounds out The Children’s Neighborhood.
 The entire community was invited to witness this significant milestone in CIC’s development.
-The new facility provides a home to 12 foster children and is designed to keep sibling families of brothers and sisters together.
+The new facility provides a home to 12 foster children and is designed to keep sibling groups together.

 Founding Board member and long-time supporter of Children in Crisis, Maj.
 Gen. Don Litke, USAF Ret. presented a check to CIC to fund construction of Kay’s Cupboard food pantry in memory of his wife Kay Litke.
 Kay’s Cupboard is CIC’s first stop for sundries and clothing.